kaankaragur/better-infinite-storage-glitch/README.md

 # Most importantly:

-All for educational purposes, that was a fun project.
+All for educational purposes, that was a experimental project.
 Also, that was fun.
 Please use it ethically.